Therapy for Actors Therapy for Artists in Irvine, CA

 Two white men playing guitar and writing a song.
 Therapy for Actors.
 Therapy for Artists.
 Karl Stenske Therapy Irvine

-Healing means finally letting someone else into the studio of your soul.
-Letting them watch you stumble, improvise, forget lines, get lost in your process you’ve been repeating for years.
-It means discovering you don’t have to carry this all alone.
-It means realizing that the parts of you once thought unlovable are actually the parts that need the most care.
+Healing means letting someone else into the studio of your soul.
+Letting them see you stumble, improvise, forget lines, and start again.
+It means learning that you do not have to carry this alone.
+The parts of you once thought unlovable are the ones that need the most care.

-You don’t know what It will take to finally reach out for help.
-You might freeze when it’s time to call.
-You will probably second-guess yourself, tell yourself you don’t need help, that you can just keep writing, painting, acting it out.
-But if you’re honest, you’ve been doing that for decades, and the ache is still here.
+You might freeze when it is time to call.
+You may tell yourself you do not need help, that you can just keep creating.
+But you have been doing that for years and the ache is still here.
 The longing is still here.
-The wounds are still here.

 You are tired.
-Tired of pouring everything into roles and songs and words and images while the quieter parts of you keep waiting.
-Tired of telling yourself that if you just create one more piece, sing one more song, write just a little more, the healing will come.
+Tired of pouring everything into roles and songs while the quieter parts of you keep waiting.
+Tired of telling yourself that if you just create one more piece, sing one more song, or write a little more, the healing will come.

-You want something different now.
-You want to know what it feels like to be cared for, not just clapped for.
-To be seen without having to perform.
+You want something different.
+You want to be cared for, not just clapped for.
+To be seen without performing.
 To be held, not just heard.
 You want the courage you bring to your art to be the same courage you bring to your own healing.

-You want to finally let someone meet you where you are; artist and human, gifted and wounded, expressive and still aching.
-And, if you stay with it long enough, you’ll learn what it’s like to let the healing come, too.
+You want someone to meet you where you are, artist and human, gifted and wounded, expressive and still aching.
+If you stay with it long enough, you will learn what it is like to let the healing come too.

 Not just the art.
 The healing.